A NSW Government website

 EIS submissions

-Thank you to community members who made a submission on the EIS during the Public Exhibition and additional feedback also received post close date.
+Thank you to community members who made a submission on the EIS during the Public Exhibition and provided additional feedback post close date.
+A copy of the EIS continues to be available at the NSW Major Projects Planning Portal at:

 https://www.planningportal.nsw.gov.au/major-projects/projects/lord-howe-island-critical-infrastructure-project